I’m a computer scientist with a background in R&D who is passionate about multidisciplinary work with a measurable impact.

 In October 2008 Dirk was awarded a research scholarship from the Scientific Research Fund Flanders to cover a 6 month research visit to the Dept. of Electronics at Carleton University, Ottawa, Canada.
 There he worked on evolutionary knowledge based modeling of nonlinear devices.
 In March 2010 he successfully defended his PhD dissertation, thus obtaining a doctorate in Engineering Science from Ghent University.
 The tools he developed during his PhD are now used in many institutions, both commercially and academically.

 Starting February 2010 he joined the Computational Engineering and Design Group at School of Engineering and the Environment of Southampton University with close ties to the Airbus Technology Centre for Aeroacoustics and Noise, the Rolls Royce Centre for Computational Engineering, and the Microsoft Institute for High Performance Computing.
-At the CEDG he is responsible for the design and architecture of a software design suite for civilian UAVs.
+At the CEDG he was responsible for the design and architecture of a software design suite for civilian UAVs.
 During the project his tools helped design multiple UAVs that flew successfully, including the worlds first fully 3D printed aircraft and a UAV for the BBC to be used during the London 2012 Olympics.
-While in Southampton he was a regular attendee of the London Python Dojo and active member of the local Southackton hackerspace project.
+During this time he was also a regular attendee of the London Python Dojo and numerous related meetup groups in London.